cs2113-s25/cs2113-s25.github.io/wrkshts/J7-wrksht.md

 # Worksheet: J7

-Worksheets are self-guided activities that reinforce lectures.
-They are not graded for accuracy, only for completion.
-They are due, on github by 11:59pm on the day of the lecture.

-Create a new repo using all the steps in Lab 0 called `yourgitusername-worksheet-J7`.
-Submit a file called `worksheet-J7.md` in your repo for this assignment.
+Submit a file called `worksheet-J7.md` in on BB for this assignment.

 ## Questions